panosoft/elm-github-install/Readme.md

     "elm-version": "0.17.1 <= v < 0.18.0"
 }
 ```
+## Dependency key
+Notice that `guardian/session-service` is here even though it comes from Gitlab.
+That's because the Elm compiler relies on this for the `import` statement.
+This is unfortunate but the versions SHOULD match but the one that matters is the one in `gitlab-dependencies`.

 ## Repository key
 Normally, you put your Github repo address here.
 It can ONLY be a Github address.
 If your project is NOT on Github, e.g. Gitlab, you have to still put a Github address here otherwise the Elm compiler will generate an error.